-Strange as it may sound, but it is mostly known as the best compliment app for ad-blockers.
-Whatever ads or malware sneak through your primary blocker, Poper Blocker will deal with them with ease.
+Strange as it may sound, it is mainly known as the best compliment app for ad-blockers.
+Whatever ads or malware sneak through your primary blocker, Poper Blocker will quickly deal with them.
 Don’t get us wrong, it could still be used as your stand-alone ad blocker, and it works pretty well in that aspect too.

-Part of the Acceptable Ads program, it gives everyone a fair chance of treating ads as per their liking.
+Part of the Acceptable Ads program allows everyone to treat ads as per their liking.
 For example, you could make it display some non-intrusive and personalized ads.

-This way it will help the content publishers get their fair trade of reward and you will only get ads that are curated as per your online activities and at the same time, won’t interfere with normal website components.
-However, if you choose you could still block all the ads, including the trackers and harmful malware as well.
+This way, it will help the content publishers get their fair trade of reward, and you will only get ads that are curated as per your online activities and, at the same time, won’t interfere with standard website components.
+However, if you choose, you can still block all the ads, including the trackers and harmful malware.

-Furthermore, it also provides the option to whitelist your favorite sites, thereby giving you complete control over which sites to block ad on and whatnot.
+Furthermore, it allows you to allow your favorite sites, giving you complete control over which sites to block ads on and whatnot.

-With that said, by default Fair Ad blocker might allow these non-intrusive ads.
-So if you want to get a completely ad-free experience, you might have to tweak its settings a bit, after making it a part of the browser.
+With that said, by default, Fair Ad blocker might allow these non-intrusive ads.
+So if you want a completely ad-free experience, you might have to tweak its settings a bit after making it a part of the browser.

-This is perhaps the most underrated ad blockers in this list.
-Not only does it block all kinds of ads and trackers, but it has incorporated a pretty useful VPN within itself too.
-This is something that one usually doesn’t see with such types of applications.
-So an ad blocker combined with an ability to map your physical location, well what more could one ask for.
+This is perhaps the most underrated Adblock chrome extension on this list.
+Not only does it block all kinds of ads and trackers, but it has also incorporated a useful VPN.
+One usually doesn’t see this with such types of applications.
+So an ad blocker combined with an ability to map your physical location, well, what more could one ask for?

-For the unawares, the VPN allows you to browse privately without your “actual” location being tracked.
-Likewise, you could also be able to access geo-restricted content with ease.
+For the unaware, the VPN allows you to browse privately without your “actual” location being tracked.
+Likewise, you can also access geo-restricted content with ease.
 Then there’s also social blocking that blocks all the ads across all your social media platforms.

 Apart from that, there’s also Location API Spoofing, WebRTC blocking, Timezone Spoofing, Notification blocking, User-Agent Spoofing, and Cookie Monitoring feature.